-It is very difficult to categorize and prosecute genocide.
-This is particularly true when examining a regime like that of wartime Japan, in which a verdict on Hirohito's guilt is itself difficult to reach.
-He was never tried for his involvement in World War II.88 In an environment as contentious as this, it becomes all the more difficult to address the question of genocide guilt.
+involvement in World War II.94 In an environment as contentious as this, it becomes all the more difficult to address the question of genocide guilt.
 Who would be held accountable?
-Perhaps the leaders of the Kenpeitai, or military police, in Singapore; however, these were simply the people acting out orders given by their superiors.
-The people issuing the orders would likely be next in line.
-These would be either Chief of Planning and Operations Tsuji Masanobu, or Chief of Staff Hayashi Tadahiko.89 However, what about Hideki Tojo, the prime minister during the Sook Ching Massacre?
-He was found guilty of waging war illegally and violating international law, as well as inhumane treatment of prisoners.90 Perhaps he would be the best choice, as he has already been found guilty of comparable crimes.
-This discussion highlights the difficulty of genocide trials, in that the appropriate object of trial is often not a single entity but the entire system.
-This is complicated further when the perpetrating system has dissolved, as the Japanese military government guilty for the Sook Ching Massacre has.
+One could try the leaders of the Kenpeitai, or military police, in Singapore; however, these were simply the people acting out orders given by their superiors.
+Perhaps then one goes up a step, to the people issuing the orders.
+These would be either Chief of Planning and Operations Tsuji Masanobu, or Chief of Staff Hayashi Tadahiko.95 However, what about Hideki Tojo, the prime minister during the Sook Ching Massacre?
+He was found guilty of waging war illegally and violating international law, as well as inhumane treatment of prisoners.96 Perhaps he would be the best choice, as he has already been found guilty of comparable crimes.

+The importance of this discussion is to drive home how difficult it is to even begin genocide trials.
+There is typically no one clear person guilty of executing an entire genocide; instead, it is often the system itself that must be put on trial.
+This already difficult task is made exponentially harder when the perpetrating system has dissolved, as has the Japanese military government guilty for the Sook Ching Massacre.
 Addressing these difficulties is a long and arduous task that garners little international attention.
-Although not impossible, the idea of reviving a crime as old as the Sook Ching seems unrealistic.
-The Cambodian Genocide is still being legally hashed out over 40 years after it began; how can we expect this same diligence for a 77-year-old crime of a comparatively tiny scale?
+Although it has been done before, the idea of reviving a crime as old as the Sook Ching seems unrealistic.
+The Cambodian Genocide is still being legally hashed out over 40 years after it began;